Gravitational Production of a Conformal Dark Sector: Dark CFT

 where $M_0^2$ is the UV contribution to the graviton kinetic term.
 The 5D picture also allows us to discuss thermalisation effects that correspond to gravitational interactions in 5D.
 The effective coupling $\alpha_{\rm RS}\propto 1/c_{\rm RS}$ is suppressed in the regime where gravity is weakly coupled.

 Since we are ultimately interested in a theory with a mass gap we also introduce an IR brane so that the spectrum of excitations is discrete.
 This can be realized with the Golberger-Wise stabilization mechanism \cite{Goldberger:1999uk}.
 This corresponds to the addition of a close-to-marginal deformation to the CFT, $[{\cal O}]=4+\epsilon$, dual to a scalar in 5D with mass $m\ll 1/L$.
 The potential energy of the scalar naturally drives the IR to a large separation from the UV, generating a hierarchy of scales very similar to the Coleman-Weinberg mechanism of radiative symmetry breaking \cite{Rattazzi:2000hs}.
-The lightest state is a scalar, the radion, that corresponds in the 4D picture to the dilaton, the Nambu-Goldstone boson of spontaneously broken conformal invariance.
+The lightest state is a scalar, the radion, that corresponds in the 4D picture to the dilaton, the Nambu-Goldstone boson of spontaneously broken conformal invariance, see \cite{Medina:2011qc,Brax:2019koq,McDonald:2010iq,McDonald:2010fe,Gherghetta:2010cq} for alternative realizations of DM in holographic models.